Hiring a summer nanny? Payroll and taxes, handled.See how →

 Where GTM Falls Short

 The price.
-At $840/year, GTM is expensive for a single-employee payroll.
-The core tax calculations and document generation are the same whether you pay $120/year or $840/year—you're paying for the filing service.
+At $840+/year on EasyPay (plus the year-end add-on) or $1,524/year on HR Platinum, GTM is expensive for a single-employee payroll.
+The core tax calculations and document generation are the same whether you pay $100/year or $1,500/year—you're paying for the filing service.

 No free tier.
 Unlike some competitors, GTM doesn't offer a free payment tracking option.
 You're either all-in at $70/month or you're not using GTM.